 A procedure such as abdominal etching is designed specifically for the man who wants to create the appearance of a six-pack on his stomach.
 The surgery involves liposuction that further enhances the shape of the abdominal muscles.

 Although the male patient might approach plastic surgery in a different way than the average female, he can get just as much from the procedures.
-In the Washington, DC area, Dr. George Bitar and Dr. Robert Centeno regularly perform surgical procedures, as well as minimally invasive procedures, on male patients.
-To find out more about your plastic surgery options, contact their practice today for a consultation: (703) 206-0506.
+In the Washington, DC area, Dr. George Bitar regularly performs surgical procedures, as well as minimally invasive procedures, on male patients.
+To find out more about your plastic surgery options, contact his practice today for a consultation: (703) 206-0506.